Robin-WZQ/TwT/README.md

 ```

 ## 🔨 Results
+> IBA achieves an ASR of 97.5%.
+More results can be found in the paper.
+>
 > Here we show some qualitative results of IBA.
 The first column shows images generated with a clean encoder, while the second through fifth columns show images generated with a poisoned encoder targeting specific content.
 >
 > Trigger syntax below: (DET)(NOUN)(ADP)(DET)(NOUN)(VERB)(ADP)(NOUN)

 <div align=center>